 ISIS Drones Buzz Overhead and Suicide Bombers Lurk as Mosul Slowly Returns to Life

-Eastern Mosul is slowly getting back to normal
+Eastern Mosul is getting back to normal

 A driver honks his horn as cars and trucks of all types jostle for position along a two-lane road.
 It’s not rush hour, but everyone here is caught in a traffic jam typical of cities across the world.